Beth A. Tarini, M.D., M.S., M.B.A.

 At the federal level she served as an appointed member of the Advisory Committee on Heritable Disorders in Newborns and Children, a committee which advises the Secretary of the U.S. Department of Health and Human Services on the most appropriate application of universal newborn screening tests, technologies, policies, guidelines and standards.
 At the state level, she has served as chairwoman of the Michigan NBS Quality Assurance Advisory Committee and chairwoman-elect of the Iowa Congenital and Inherited Disorders Advisory Committee, both of which make newborn screening policy recommendations to state legislatures.

-Dr. Tarini is currently the president-elect of the Society for Pediatric Research.
+Dr. Tarini is past president of the Society for Pediatric Research.